csci265-team/HiddenFrame/documentation/user-acceptance-testing.md

 | User015 | Re-invite the inviter and invitee from User013 test.
 NEED TO DECIDE AS A GROUP IF THEY SHOULD BE REINVITED/REACTIVATED/ACCESS REVOKED/SENT TO ADMIN FOR APPROVAL. |

 #### API Testing
+**Steps to run the following API tests:**
+1. Run the backend and frontend.
+2. Install and open Postman application.
+3. Paste http://localhost:5173 in the URL box.
+4. Select the method and extend the URL with the "Request" of test.
+5. Enter the "Input data" as the Key and Value in the "Params" tab from the test.
+6. To upload any file.
+Go to the "Body" tab, select the the "form-data" check box, select the file option from the drop down list beside the Key and select the file as the Value
+7. Copy paste the test code in the "Tests" tab.
+8. To run the test click the "Send" button.
 - Uploading an image

     Objective: Verify that the API can upload an image successfully.